 James was born and raised in Danbury, Connecticut and has lived in the Burlington area since graduating from UVM in 2009.
 He is an avid cyclist and outdoorsman and takes every opportunity to enjoy adventuring around Vermont and the Northeast.
 He loves the Burlington food and music scene and all of the wonderful people who live here.

-Alicia Taylor is our program manager.
+Alicia Taylor is our Program Manager.
 She has been charged with overseeing all of our mission-driven initiatives including the Park It Pledge, Be Car Conscious, #LetsShareVT, and our MobilityShare program.
 She has a big job, but we know that she’s more than fit for the challenge.
 Some of you may know Alicia already, she’s quite popular around town.
 From 2006 to 2012 she was at UVM’s Office of Student and Community Relations, working on campus and off to foster good relationships between students and neighbors.
 From organizing neighborhood improvement projects and block parties to helping to resolve conflicts and mitigate late night noise, she’s done it all.
 Alicia loves community organizing.
 Prior to working at UVM, she spent two years as an AmeriCorps VISTA with Burlington’s Community and Economic Development Office (CEDO), helping to connect low-income residents with city resources through door-to-door canvassing.

 Alicia is a native Vermonter and a graduate of UVM.
-She married her high school sweetie, Todd, and they recently renovated their Old North End home with their own four hands.
+She married her high school sweetie, Todd, and they live in the Old North End with their baby daughter Violet.
 Alicia gets around town biking and walking and has fun traveling, cooking, gardening and embarking on many DIY home improvement projects.